gromacs/gromacs/docs/install-guide/index.rst

 on most consumer GPUs.

-AMD GPUs can also be used with `Codeplay oneAPI for AMD GPUs <https://developer.codeplay.com/products/oneapi/amd/home/>`_, but this is experimental and does not support offloading FFTs to GPU.
+AMD GPUs can also be used with `Codeplay oneAPI for AMD GPUs <https://developer.codeplay.com/products/oneapi/amd/home/>`_, but this is experimental.
 After installing Intel oneAPI toolkit 2023.0 or newer, a compatible ROCm version, and the Codeplay plugin, set up the environment by running ``source /opt/intel/oneapi/setvars.sh --include-intel-llvm`` or loading an appropriate :command:`module load` on an HPC system.
 Then, configure |Gromacs| using the following command (replace ``gfxXYZ`` with the target architecture):